gcdeshpande/DigitalOcean/manisha015/SolutionApproach.md

-# * Clearing the dataset
+## * Cleaning the dataset

+   --> Drop all the rows having NULL/NaN value in abstract colunm.

+   --> Reset the file indexes.

+   The above steps reduces the data and makes the dataset homogenous.

-# * Writing the summary using TextRank Algorithm and Cosine Similarity
+## * Writing the summary using TextRank Algorithm and Cosine Similarity

-# * Visual Representation of keywords
+## * Visual Representation of keywords

-# * Question-Answer
+## * Question-Answer